ishara-jay/dynamic-cloud-config-fe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Setup .env file

+create .env file in the root directory.
+You can utilise the .env.template added within the same directory to identify required variables within .env file.

 ## To build and run

 1. first, install all the node modules via either npm or yarn